Choosing the Right Respirator: A Comprehensive Selection Guide

 These letter designations on particulate filters indicate their resistance to oils:

 • lensN-series (e.g., N95, N100): Not resistant to oil.
-These should be used in environments where oil aerosols are not present.
+Use only in environments where oil aerosols are not present.

-• lensP-series (e.g., P95, P100): Oil-Proof.
-These filters can be used in environments with oil aerosols for longer periods, as specified by the manufacturer's instructions (often up to 40 hours or 30 days, whichever comes first, if not damaged or causing increased breathing resistance).
+• lensP-series (e.g., P95, P100): Oil‑proof; can be used in oily environments for longer durations as specified by the manufacturer.

 The number following the letter (95, 99, or 100) indicates the filter's efficiency in removing airborne particles (e.g., 95 means it filters at least 95% of airborne particles; 100 means it filters at least 99.97%).
 Your employer's hazard assessment will determine the appropriate filter series and efficiency level for your specific work environment.
 QuickCare ProTrain medically clears you for the respirator chosen based on these factors.